The Signs Were There: How Human Trafficking Hides in Plain Sight

 Hotels, transportation, payment platforms, and digital marketplaces are all industries in which human trafficking can hide.

 Unlike drugs or weapons that can only be used one time, a person can be sold multiple times a day.
 This allows traffickers to generate continuous revenue while remaining highly mobile and difficult to detect.
+The fight against human trafficking is very elusive.

-Where Victims Come From
+Where Human Trafficking Victims Come From

 Contrary to common beliefs, most victims are not abducted in dramatic ways.
 Many are recruited through manipulation.